EveOfMaly/mini-crm/notes.md

-Page - Page created by a User
+Notes

-- Page belongs to a User
+A Visitor who visits the show page of Page
-- Page belongs to a App
+- Each Show Page has a User it belongs to
-- Page has many Ahoy Visits
+- Connect Visitor to that Page User

-- Page has many Ahoy Events
+Find me all visitors from Particular Show that belongs to a User.